jfcloutier/karma_system/design_notes/policies.md

 A trivial causal theory has empty sets of all three kinds of rules, yielding a trivial "it is what it is" causal theory.

-A CA's abstract belief is the composition of multiple observations (of beliefs in the CA's umwelt), either within the bounds of the current timeframe (`count`, `more` and `coincidence` beliefs) or integrating past and current timeframes (`trend` beliefs).
+A CA's abstract belief integrates multiple observations (predicted beliefs in the CA's umwelt), either within the bounds of the current timeframe (`count`, `more` and `coincide` beliefs) or of past *and* current timeframes (`trend` beliefs).

-Remember that the observations involved in the composition of an abstract belief constitute the base of support of that belief that may be targeted for impact, and that, to impact a belief, i.e. initiate, persist or terminate it, the CA will want to impact all or some of the supporting observations, and perhaps also initiate new ones.
+The observed umwelt beliefs involved in the composition of an abstract belief constitute the base of support of that belief.
+To impact an abstract belief it holds, a CA directs its umwelt to impact beliefs from which the held belief is derived and perhaps also to initiate new beliefs.

-Since observations by the CA are beliefs held in the umwelt of the CA, one can see how acting becomes a recursive operation that will unfold across multiple layers of CAs and over multiple CA timeframes, until effector CAs (on the lowest level of the hierarchy of CAs) become involved and the agent's relationship with its environment is modified.
+Since observations by the CA are beliefs held in the umwelt of the CA, one can see how acting becomes a recursive operation that will unfold across multiple layers of CAs and over multiple CA timeframes, until effector CAs (on the lowest level of the hierarchy of CAs) become involved and the agent's relationship with its environment is modified by running mototrs etc.

 The task of constructing a policy -in order to impact a belief held by the CA- consists in deciding which supporting and observed umwelt beliefs to impact and how.

-There will likely be many possible combinations of supporting beliefs to impact and thus there could be many alternate policies to choose from.
+There will likely be different combinations of supporting beliefs that could be impacted and thus there could be many alternate policies to choose from.

 The causal theory, a model of the generative processes causing these observations, informs the CA in the construction of hopefully effective policies by anticipating their consequences.

-To recap, the CA could impact a belief it holds by impacting supporting beliefs held in its umwelt.
+To recap, the CA can seek to impact a belief it holds by impacting supporting beliefs held in its umwelt.
-This is achieved indirectly by the CA requesting its umwelt to find a way to impact these supporting beliefs in prescribed ways (initiate vs persist vs terminate).
+This is achieved indirectly by the CA directing its umwelt to find a way to impact these supporting beliefs in prescribed ways (initiate vs persist vs terminate).

-The only types of beliefs that can be impacted are `count`, `more`, `coincidence`, and `trend` beliefs.
+The only types of beliefs that can be impacted are `count`, `more`, `coincide`, and `trend` beliefs.
-Concrete beliefs (sensing, action or imagined) can not be impacted; they are givens.
-This would be tantamount to neurosis; a belief abduced to unify a causal theory it posited as given, until a new causal theory is acquired that is without it.
+Concrete beliefs -sensing, action taken or imagined- can not be impacted; they are givens.

-A sensing belief (e.g. distance(ir_sensor_1, 10)) also can not be impacted for the same reason: It is a record of a sensor reading already taken; no point denying it.
+A sensing belief (e.g. distance(ir_sensor_1, 10)) is a record of a sensor reading already taken.
+There is no point denying it.
 The same applies to action beliefs (e.g. spin(motor_1, true)).
+There is also no point in denying it happened.
+An imagined belief is one abduced by the Apperception Engine to unify a causal theory.
+It must be accepted for as long as the causal theory is being used.

-Since abstract beliefs are composed of beliefs observed in the umwelt which can themselves be abstract beliefs.
-A policy might be realized by more (lower-level) policies and so on until we reach only goals that are concrete beliefs that can be directly impacted, namely action beliefs, by activating effectors.
+Since abstract beliefs are composed of beliefs observed in the umwelt which can themselves be abstract beliefs, a policy might be realized by more (lower-level) policies and so on until we reach only goals that can be directly impacted by activating effectors.

-Let's say a CA wants to impact an observation A that supports a belief it intends to initiate, persist or terminate.
-It can do so *directly* or *indirectly*.
+A CA seeking to impact an umwelt belief supporting a belief it holds can do so *directly* or *indirectly*.

 ### Directly impacting a belief